dzhavat/dzhavat.github.io/_posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 });
 ```

-Well, if you put an `f` in front of `describe`, meaning `fdescribe`, Jasmine will only run that particular test suite.
+Well, if you use `fdescribe` instead of `describe`, Jasmine will only run that particular test suite.

 ```js
 fdescribe("A suite", function() {